 In order to achieve subconcept reduction in information systems $DIS$, if the set family$\{X_1,X_2,...,X_n\}$ is a partition derived from the target concept $D$, then the approximate classification quality $\gamma_{C}(D)$ of $C$ for $D$ is [4]:

-$\gamma_{C}(D)$ is the ratio of the objects in the target concept $U/D$ that can be accurately divided under the sub concept set $C$ to the total number of objects, indicating the degree of dependency of the sub concept set on the target concept set. $A\subseteq C,\forall a\subseteq(C-A)$, the importance of subconcept $a$ relative to $D$ is:
+$\gamma_{C}(D)$ is the ratio of the objects in the target concept $U/D$ that can be accurately divided under the sub-concept set $C$ to the total number of objects, indicating the degree of dependency of the sub-concept set on the target concept set. $A\subseteq C,\forall a\subseteq(C-A)$, the importance of subconcept $a$ relative to $D$ is:

-By using the importance of sub-concepts $Sig(a,A,D)$, the subconcept reduction of the sub concept set $C'$ is calculated.
-In the remaining sub concept set $C'$, conventional rule search algorithms are used to obtain new rules.
+By using the importance of sub-concepts $Sig(a,A,D)$, the sub-concept reduction of the sub-concept set $C'$ is calculated.
+In the remaining sub-concept set $C'$, conventional rule search algorithms are used to obtain new rules.